|Laura Osborne||Faculty Training & Certificationfirstname.lastname@example.org||936.468.5832|

 Faculty Training & Certification

 Laura joined the OIT team in September 2010.
 As Faculty Support Specialist, she provides training and support to faculty and staff using Desire2Learn and related technologies in their courses.
 In addition to her full time role in OIT, she continues to teach online courses (Technical Writing and Introduction to Literature) as an adjunct faculty member in the Department of English, a position she has held since Fall 2006.
 She has co-developed two fully online courses and taught numerous fully online sections over the years.

 Laura is a Certified Online Instructor and a Certified Training Professional, and before joining the faculty at SFASU, she worked for seven years as a trainer and technical writer in the Texas A&M University Libraries, where she was part of a unit responsible for providing computer training and support to the TAMU Library employees.

 In addition to her professional certifications, Laura holds a Master of Arts degree in English from Texas A&M University, and a Bachelor of Arts degree in English from Louisiana State University in Shreveport.

-Sahitya has worked for OIT two years, first as a Graduate Student and now as a full-time employee.
+Sahitya has worked for OIT two years, as a full-time employee.
 She holds a masters degree in business administration and maintains several Oracle databases for the department.